Greek PM heads for Brussels to try to secure cash

 Samaras, a Harvard-educated economist, has long opposed the tax hikes and spending cuts backed by his bitter rival - and former college roommate - Papandreou, saying pro-growth measures would be more effective.

-That has angered the international community, which has seen Greece's failure to meet its bailout targets help spread the crisis to other euro zone states and drive up debt yields in Italy, France, and even Germany.
+That has angered the international community, who have watched Greece's failure to meet its bailout targets help the crisis spread to other euro zone states and drive up debt yields in Italy, France, and even Germany.

 According to a source close to the troika, the team was to depart Athens on Sunday.
 It is expected to return later to discuss whether it will release an 8 billion euro tranche of aid, without which Athens will default in mid-December.